Research Methods in Management and Marketing

 7. Contributed to their personal development through reflecting on their participation and learning goals.

 Teaching and Learning on BE425 consists of lectures, classes, guided reading and personal study.

 This module will be taught through a one-hour lecture and a one-hour class each week.
 The lectures will begin in the spring term (week 16) and bring together introductory material with theories, examples and case studies.
 Lecture slides will be uploaded to Moodle (see below), but these slides are not a substitute for attending lectures.
 It is essential that you attend both lectures and classes in order to ensure you understand the course material.

 Starting in week 17, the lecture sessions will be complemented by a series of weekly classes.
-These classes will take place in a seminar room.
+These classes will take place in a seminar room or virtually.
 The classes are an essential part of the module.

 There will be readings from the management and marketing research literature which discuss the course materials in greater depth and apply these to real world contexts on Moodle (see below).

 Accessible from BE425 Moodle provides a convenient link for students to online material supplied by lecturers